Timber French doors repair | Period door repair

 Spliced door repairs

-Original French doors and windows are single glazed A big reason for replacing a patio door is because the homeowner wants to have double-glazed doors instead.
+Original French doors and windows are single glazed.
+A big reason for replacing an original wooden door is because the homeowner wants to have double-glazed doors instead.

 French door fitting double glazing to existing frames

-However, double glazing is an option in older wooden doors.
-Chameleon uses Fineo glass for double glazing wooden windows and doors, including French doors.
-We can install this vacuum glass into the existing frame, so the character is unchanged.
-Still, this technology takes advantage of vacuum double glazing.
+However, double glazing is an option for older wooden doors.
+Chameleon uses vacuum insulated glazing for double glazing wooden windows and doors, including French doors.
+We can install this vacuum glass into the existing frames, so the character is unchanged.

 This keeps the double glazing thinner than slimline double glazing, but the two panes of glass actually improve the heat retention and the energy efficiency in your home as much as triple glazing does.